jaimebv/EDF-Port-FreeRTOS/README.md

 6. **Modify the behavior of the IDLE task**

-An IDLE task with minimum priority should be created so in case the scheduler has no task to run, it executes the IDLE task. this prevents the system to abort execution and reboot given that there is nothing to run.
+An IDLE task with minimum priority should be created, so in case the scheduler has no task to run, it executes the IDLE task.
+This prevents the system to abort execution and reboot given that there is nothing to run.

 The IDLE task is initialized within the `vTaskStartScheduler()` method, which begins the real-time kernel tick processing and sets up all necessary scheduler structures.
 Since FreeRTOS requires a task to be running at all times, proper handling of the IDLE task is essential.